OlympusDAO-Education/Documentation/glossary.md

 ### PCV

-Protocol Controlled Value, is the amount of funds the treasure owns and controlls.
+Protocol Controlled Value, is the amount of funds the treasury owns and controls.
 The more PCV the better for the protocol and its users.

 ### RFV